jwt2706/ExpressionRecognition/README.md

 # Facial Expression Recognition

 This webapp recognizes facial expressions using a custom Tensorflow.js model.
-The model trained using selected parts of the FER2013 dataset.
+The model was trained using selected parts of the FER2013 dataset.
 It utilizes machine learning techniques to analyze facial expressions and classify them into different emotional categories and even occasionnaly plays some funny sounds! lol

 See it here: <https://jwt2706.github.io/ExpressionRecognition/>